abriljordan/ga_blog/docs/working-with-dashboard/create.md

 ## Cohort
 1. Create cohort file for uploading (csv or excel).
 2. Navigate to the dashboard and click `Upload Cohort` located just above the sections.
 A new user interface will appear to help you upload cohort.
-3. In the `Details` section, upload the .csv or excel file.
+3. Under `Details` section, upload the .csv or excel file.
 4. Once you’re done, click `Next`.
-5. In the `Student Details and Dataset` section, fill in the required fields.
+5. Under `Student Details and Dataset` section, fill in the required fields.
 6. Once you’re done, click `Submit`.

 If it was successful, a message should display informing the file was uploaded.